Growing marijuana basing on latitude

 Hello Motlotlegi, If you are looking for a strain short in size, you should look for pure Indica plants or autoflowering strains.
 The problem is that most indicas have a narcotic/sedative effect, which is not what you want.
 Thus, I think you should look for short, mostly sativa autoflowering strains , which won't grow at all like normal strains and will produce an uplifting/stimulating effect.
 Unfortunately, we are not shipping our products to Africa, so we can't help you getting these seeds.
 We hope to publish a post about the basics of breeding in a few weeks, so you can start thinking about making your own seeds.
 Thanks for your confidence, Best vibes!

-Do you want to give your opinion on growing-marijuana-based-latitude or ask a question about this product?
+Do you want to give your opinion on "Growing marijuana basing on latitude" or ask a question abut this post?

 About this Cannabis Blog